muratk5n/thirdwave/en/2022/03/predicting-politics-mesquita.md

 policy compro- mise with others in order to gain credit as the broker of an agreement.

-The issue examined in Table 3.1 [looks at] greater centralization (position 0 on the scale) or greater democratization (full democracy at position 100 on the issue scale) in China..
+The issue examined in Table 3.1 [inputs are for political reform in China, assuming the death of Deng Xiao Ping, the stances of each actor on what to do next] greater centralization (position 0 on the scale) or greater democratization (full democracy at position 100 on the issue scale) in China..
 The data were collected in October 1991..
-I display just five bargaining rounds here, but discuss twenty-five such rounds for these data in chapter
-6. The first five rounds appear to paint an optimistic picture of Chinese liberalization, a picture that is diminished when we look farther out in time..
+I display just five bargaining rounds here, but discuss twenty-five such rounds for these data [later].
+The first five rounds appear to paint an optimistic picture of Chinese liberalization, a picture that is diminished when we look farther out in time..

 [Code](predicting-politics-mesquita-code.md)